 Unfortunately, the coronavirus outbreak is putting thousands of people recovering from addiction at risk of relapse.
 Not only that, but elevated anxiety surrounding the pandemic has combined with social isolation to provide ideal conditions for a substance use disorder to develop.

 Why Is Isolation a Risk Factor?

 The reason that someone develops an addiction is highly complex and varies from individual to individual.
 However, addiction counselors often treat clients who bottle up emotions and suffer from a lack of human connection.
 When people don’t speak about their problems, the issues tend to grow in size.

 Additionally, the economic uncertainty we’re experiencing on a global level is causing a vast outpouring of stress relating to job security.
 Unemployment and financial insecurity are other major risk factors for developing an addiction.
 Even if these outcomes haven’t happened to you, the fear that they might is enough to push some people towards finding solace in substances.

-How Does Telehealth Addiction Treatment Work?
+How Do Telehealth Services Work?

 First, you’ll fill out an online form and speak to an admissions counselor over the phone.
-The next step is a video assessment, performed by a medical professional, to get an idea of your overall health and needs.
-Based on the results of this screening, the team creates an individual treatment plan composed of 12-step meetings, individual counseling sessions, family therapy, psychoeducation and more.
+The next step is a video assessment, performed by a healthcare professional, to get an idea of your overall health and needs.
+Based on the results of this screening, the team creates an individual treatment plan composed of 12-step meetings, individual counseling sessions, family therapy, psycho-education and more.

 - You stay with your loved ones while getting the help you need during this uncertain time.

-Online Addiction Treatment in Fort Myers, Florida
+Online Addiction Recovery in Fort Myers, Florida